 The enormous pectoral fins of the humpback can reach 15 feet in length and are often used to “slap” the water.
 They are widely distributed around the globe, wintering in warmer latitudes and feeding in Arctic and Antarctic regions during the polar summer months.
 Learn more about humpback whales here.

 Orcas, or killer whales, are not actually whales but the largest member of the dolphin family Delphinidae.
 They first got their name from sailors who witnessed them attacking large whales.
 Orcas are live in tight social groups, hunting cooperatively.
 They can reach lengths of 30 feet and weigh 8 to 9 tons.

-Gray whales are inhabitants of the North Pacific and are known for their "friendly" behavior towards boats and humans in the warm birthing lagoons of Baja California, Mexico.
-Gray whales are filter feeders, using baleen (large plates made of keratin which hang from their upper jaw) to strain organisms from the water.
+Populations of gray whales call the North Pacific home.
+In the birthing lagoons of Baja California, Mexico, Gray Whales are known for their expressively “friendly” behavior.
+As for their diet, they are filter feeders, using baleen (large plates made of keratin which hang from their upper jaw) to strain organisms directly from the water.

-Although gray whales eat some of the ocean's tiniest creatures, they reach lengths of 35-45 feet and weigh 30-40 tons.
+Although gray whales eat some of the ocean’s tiniest creatures, they grow to lengths of 35-45 feet, and can weigh 30-40 tons!
 Their predictable movements and curious nature have made them a favorite for whale watchers.
-Learn more facts about gray whales here.
+Learn more about gray whales here.